Skip to content Skip to footer navigation

 Capacity

-As with a slow cooker, a 3–4.5L multi-cooker will suit if you're cooking for 1–2 people, or choose a 5–8L model if you're cooking for larger numbers or you like to have leftovers.
-The models in our multi-cookers review range from 5.7 to 8 litres capacity.
+As with a slow cooker, a 3–4.5L multi-cooker will suit if you're cooking for 1–2 people, and a 5–8L model will be a better choice if you're cooking for larger numbers or you like to have leftovers.
+The models we test in our multi-cooker reviews range in capacity from 5.7–8L.

 Steam release valve